F-Plugins/f-plugins.github.io/docs/index.md

-# Welcome to the SilK's Plugins Documentation
+# Welcome to the FPlugins Documentation

-Both my free and paid plugins are documented here.
+Here you can find usefull information about all the plugins FPlugins has on imperialplugins.com

-If you have any questions, want to recommend features, or need some support, [join my plugin discord](https://silksplugins.com/discord).
+If you have any questions, want to recommend features, or need some support, [join my plugin discord](https://discord.gg/bNMKHPa).

 ## Paid Plugins